Youth Leaders Guide

 DTI is about inspiring and equipping young people to love God, love others and change the world.
 Our heart is that young people would encounter God at DTI and leave our gatherings knowing His love for them in a deeper way, and be ready to live out their faith back home being part of a local church.

-Our programme is always rammed but the thing we’re most excited about is seeing what God wants to do over our 4 days together.
+Our programme is always rammed but the thing we’re most excited about is seeing what God wants to do over our 5 days together.
 Every morning and evening we come together as family to worship Jesus, hear some great teaching from the Bible and spend loads of time learning how to pray for each other and hanging out in God’s presence.

 Outside of the main meetings there’s load of time for the young people to hang out with their friends and make some new ones.
-They can choose to go along to seminars which cover lots of different topics relating to how young people live out their faith as well as explore cafes, sports, music, films and other fun activities that are going on late into the evening!
+They can choose to go along to seminars, which cover lots of different topics relating to how young people live out their faith, as well as explore cafés, sports, music, films and other fun activities that are going on late into the evening!

 - England/Wales: Year 8